Prag8855/aab/content/guides/blue-card.md

 - **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
     Your current residence permit stays valid until you get your Blue Card.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon), you don't need to leave Germany.
 - **If you have a Blue Card from another EU country**
-    You can come to Germany without a visa.[^38] If you have your Blue Card since at least 12 months, you can already start working in Germany.[^33] When you arrive in Germany, you must convert your Blue Card to a German one at the *[[Ausländerbehörde]]*.
+    You can come to Germany without a visa.[^38] If you have your Blue Card since at least 12 months, you can already start working in Germany.[^33] When you arrive in Germany, you have 1 month to convert your Blue Card to a German one at the *[[Ausländerbehörde]]*.[^41]
 - **If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**
     You can come to Germany and look for a job.
 When you find a job, you can apply for the Blue Card.
 While you wait for your Blue Card, you can work 10 hours per week for your new employer.[^11]
 - **If you have a [tourist visa](/glossary/Schengen%20visa)**